osmosis-labs/osmosis/.github/pull_request_template.md

 > Add a description of the overall background and high level changes that this PR introduces

-*(E.g.: This pull request improves documation of area A by adding ....*
+*(E.g.: This pull request improves documentation of area A by adding ....*

 ## Testing and Verifying